AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

-To enhance robustness, XVFI~\cite{sim2021xvfi} introduces Complementary Flow Reversal (CFR), a weighted aggregation strategy that fuses multiple reversed and complementary flows to construct robust intermediate motion fields.
-This strategy complements the shortcomings of both linear flow approximation and naive flow reversal~\cite{xu2019quadratic}, offering robustness against ambiguities near motion boundaries.
+To enhance robustness against ambiguities near motion boundaries, XVFI~\cite{sim2021xvfi} introduces Complementary Flow Reversal (CFR), which aggregates multiple reversed flows to construct more stable motion fields.
 Given the intermediate flows, backward warping is applied as:

 where $\overset{\leftarrow}{\mathcal{W}_b}$ denotes the backward warping operator~\cite{jaderberg2015spatial}.
-The warped results are blended using occlusion-aware mask $M$ and residual refinement $R$:
+The warped results are blended using occlusion-aware mask $M$ and residual refinement term $R$:

 The operator $\odot$ denotes element-wise multiplication, or the Hadamard product, which blends the warped frames proportionally based on the occlusion-aware confidence map.
-Additionally, some methods~\cite{jiang2018super, xu2019quadratic, reda2019unsupervised, sim2021xvfi} further incorporates $(1{-}t)$ and $t$ as scalar weights into $M$ to guide time-aware blending.
+Some methods~\cite{jiang2018super, xu2019quadratic, reda2019unsupervised, sim2021xvfi} further incorporates $(1{-}t)$ and $t$ as scalar weights into $M$ to guide time-aware blending.
 Several methods also exploit auxiliary priors such as depth~\cite{bao2019depth}, contextual features~\cite{niklaus2018context, bao2019memc, bao2019depth, park2020bmbc, niklaus2020softmax, shi2021video}, or edge information~\cite{liu2019cyclicgen, liu2020enhanced, gui2020featureflow} to further guide interpolation.
-Also, learnable synthesis networks~\cite{fourure2017residual} or additional post-processing can further improve sharpness and correct residual artifacts.
+Learnable synthesis networks~\cite{fourure2017residual} are also commonly employed to further sharpen the output and correct residual artifacts.